gridoai/gridoai-ml/README.md

-# Context Handler
+# GridoAI ML

-Gets subject from text embedding to provide context.
+This is a repository to add everything related to ML, which is better to do using Python.
+For now, it gets subject from text embedding to provide context.

 ## Description